Baeldung/learn-java-collections/README.md

-# Learn Java Collections - Iteration and Comparison
+# Learn Java Collections - Working with Sets

-This is the codebase for Module "Iteration and Comparison" of Learn Java Collections.
+This is the codebase for Module "Working with Sets" of Learn Java Collections.